 Bayesian Data Analysis

 Many fields of science are transitioning from null hypothesis significance testing (NHST) to Bayesian data analysis.
 Bayesian analysis provides rich information about the relative credibilities of all candidate parameter values for any descriptive model of the data, without reference to p values.
 Bayesian analysis applies flexibly and seamlessly to complex hierarchical models and realistic data structures, including small samples, large samples, unbalanced designs, missing data, censored data, outliers, etc. Bayesian analysis software is flexible and can be used for a wide variety of data-analytic models.
-This course shows you how to do Bayesian data analysis, hands on, with free software called R and JAGS.
+This course shows you how to do Bayesian data analysis, hands on.

 Course Audience: The intended audience is advanced students, faculty, and other researchers, from all disciplines, who want a ground-floor introduction to doing Bayesian data analysis.